 In the S.B. degree programs, every student completes a design thesis as part of the required senior capstone design course (ES 100hf).

-The Mechanical Engineering SB program will seek initial accreditation by the ABET Engineering Accreditation Commission (EAC) in AY 2015-2016.
+The Mechanical Engineering SB (Bachelor of Science) program is accredited by the Engineering Accreditation Commission of ABET.
 More information can be found on the ABET Information page.